fabriceleal/Acinonyx/README.md

 # Acinonyx

-Parser for poker hand histories written with lex/yacc.
+Parser for Poker Academy hand histories written with lex/yacc.

 ## Assume:
 * No whitespace inside user names.
 Only [a-zA-Z]+